CyberneticJosh96/CyberneticJosh96/README.md

 # Hello, I'm Josh
 <a href="https://www.linkedin.com/in/joshua-wilson-a270b9269/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a cybersecurity enthusiast with a profound interest in technology and a dedication to solving complex problems.
+I am a cybersecurity professional with a profound interest in technology and a dedication to solving complex problems.

 ## Objective